-Reading a word (16 bits) from this address will grab one conversion's data from the FIFO (both bytes).
-Two formats are available, offset binary and two's complement.
+Reading a (word) value from this base address will automatically grab one conversion's data from the FIFO (both bytes).
+It is useful to always use 16-bit reads from this address to ensure the integrity of FIFO data.

 The data is returned in 16 binary coded bits, where the hexadecimal value FFFF corresponds to maximum input voltage, and hexadecimal 0000 corresponds to minimum input voltage, based on the jumper and software selected A/D input range.
 Refer to Chapter 3 for information on range selection, and Base + 4 for more information on software selectable gains.
 Please note in bipolar ranges the value 0000 corresponds to maximum-negative-voltage.